 Addicted to the life on the road, addicted to the life of independence, she became addicted to life itself.

 She drank cocktails at beaches, she hiked through jungles, and she climbed mountains and witnessed the beauty of nature.
 It was greatly underestimated, she found out, so was life.

-To live, didn’t mean you were alive she concluded.
+To live did not mean you were alive, she concluded.
 She only felt truly alive when she was deep in the action, adventure, and the thrills that made you feel scared and excited at the same time – so deep into your chest, you’d be feeling pain.
 A life confirming pain, a pain you’d appreciate in the quiet moments, when you relive your memories, and then you’d know for sure, that you’ve lived.

 She knew she’d lived her life to the fullest, she had explored every corner of the world, outlived all her fantasies, her dreams and even more.
 The world was her stage, and when the light was lit it was her time to shine.

 Yet, under these lights, it was not the stage she had wanted be on.
 This was no stage at all.

 A gathering of hundreds of people, their chattering was loud and almost deafening, bringing her back to reality.
 A reality she had tried so hard to escape for so many years, but was forced to accept in the times of her beloved fathers’ untimely death, two years ago.

 She stood there, silently watching the couples around her forming groups, in the great Ballroom of the mansion, the annual Valentine’s Day Gala host lived in.